AI-Developer-Tools/ai-developer-tools.github.io/docs/syllabus.md

 ### Writing

-Describing tradeoffs, justifying decisions, and communicating effectively with less technical stakeholders are key learning goals of this course.
-Most homework assignments have a component that requires discussing issues in written form or reflecting on experiences.
+Describing tradeoffs, justifying decisions, and communicating effectively in a software team are key learning goals of this course.
+Assignments will include discussing issues in written form, reflecting on experiences, and presenting them to the class.
 The [Student Academic Success Center](https://www.cmu.edu/student-success/programs/communication-support/index.html) offers one-on-one writing help for students, along with workshops.
-The instructors are also happy to provide additional guidance if requested. **TODO.
+The instructors are also happy to provide additional guidance if requested.

+### Use of AI

+**TODO.(It is the focus of the class, but you are still responsible for what you submit.
+No AI on reflections.)

 ### Academic Honesty and Collaboration